-Tarzana Treatment Centers (TTC), founded in 1972, is a JCAHO-accredited and California-licensed, private, nonprofit organization, which offers behavioral health and primary care medical services to the residents of Los Angeles County.
+Tarzana Treatment Centers (TTC), founded in 1972, is a Joint Commission accredited and California-licensed, private, nonprofit organization, which offers mental health, substance use, and primary care medical services to the residents of Los Angeles County.
 It is the largest provider of substance use disorder treatment services in Southern California, with approximately 600 employees at locations ranging from Lancaster to Long Beach.

-TTC offers a full range of comprehensive behavioral health services utilizing professionals who are experts in addiction and mental health treatment.
-The TTC mission and values are realized through a continuum of integrated services that include alcohol and drug addiction treatment (inpatient and outpatient detoxification, residential rehabilitation, and outpatient services), mental health and primary care medical services for children and adults.
+TTC offers a full range of comprehensive behavioral health services utilizing professionals who are experts in both addiction and mental health treatment.
+The TTC mission and values are realized through a full continuum of integrated addiction and mental health inpatient, residential and outpatient services, as well as primary care medical services for children and adults.
 TTC also provides outpatient services, transitional and supportive housing, after care, HIV / AIDS Services, women's services, family counseling, domestic violence intervention, anger management, court-related services, and community education services.

 The internship is located at the corporate headquarters in Tarzana, which is the largest site.
 Our 60 bed inpatient program is licensed as an acute psychiatric hospital, and is used for detoxification and psychiatric stabilization.
 All interns work on this unit conducting assessments and providing short-term counseling and crisis intervention services.
 There are 152 residential rehabilitation beds, divided into a short-term and long-term program.
-There are separate adult and adolescent outpatient services, with tracks focusing on adolescents or on adults.
+There are separate adult and youth outpatient services.
 While the focus of most of these activities is on individuals with substance use disorders, the majority have co-occurring psychological disorders that include affective, psychotic, PTSD, anxiety, and personality disorders.
-TTC also runs a low-fee mental health community clinic, which is staffed by Interns and Postdoctoral Fellows.
+TTC also provides an array of outpatient mental health services for patients with mild to moderate to severe mental health disorders.
 Training is provided to practicum students (SCAPTP selected), Pre-doctoral Interns (APPIC selected), and Postdoctoral fellows.